m-r-hunt/m-r-hunt.github.io/_posts/2016-03-11-hello-world.markdown

 ---
 layout: post
-title:  "Hello world!"
+title:  "Hello World!"
 date:   2016-03-11 18:11:00 +0000
-categories: blog-meta programming
+categories: blog-meta
 ---
 Hello world!
 I think I'll leave this up on the final site as a shrine to the gods of programming.